joelparkerhenderson/strategy-power-effects/README.md

 ## 3. Propeller Power + Flywheel Effects

-### **Definition**
-Propeller power creates self-reinforcing cycles where success in one area drives success in another, which feeds back to strengthen the first.
+### DefinitionPropeller power creates self-reinforcing cycles where success in one area drives success in another, which feeds back to strengthen the first.
 As the flywheel spins faster, it generates increasing momentum and lift.

-### **How It Works**
-Unlike simple positive feedback, flywheels involve multiple connected components where energy invested in one area multiplies through the system.
+### How It WorksUnlike simple positive feedback, flywheels involve multiple connected components where energy invested in one area multiplies through the system.
 Initial pushes are hard, but once spinning, the wheel maintains momentum with less effort.

-### **Components of Effective Flywheels**
+### Components of Effective Flywheels
 1. **Virtuous cycle architecture**: Each step strengthens the next
 2. **Multiple reinforcement loops**: Not just A→B→A, but A→B→C→A
 3. **Compounding gains**: Each revolution is easier than the last
 4. **Stored momentum**: Hard to stop once spinning

-### **Real-World Examples**
+### Real-World Examples
 **Amazon Flywheel**
 - Lower prices → more customers
 - More customers → more sellers